Conservation Foundation saves Felts Audubon Preserve

 The foundation will monitor the conservation easement.

 “It is gratifying that Felts is now protected forever from development pressures,” said Ray Jusseaume, MCAS president.
-“And, we are delighted to partner with Conservation Foundation to ensure that this special place remains an oasis for birds and other wildlife where we can continue to connect our community with nature.”
+“We are delighted to partner with Conservation Foundation to ensure that this special place remains an oasis for birds and other wildlife, where we can continue to connect our community with nature.”

 Post a comment as